 - a.
 Seek to maximize day-lighting and natural ventilation. - b.
 Kitchens and bathrooms shall have windows wherever possible. - c.
 Plant-on mullions are not acceptable. - d.
-Consider ways to screen and physically separate ground floor windows from the sidewalk to provide privacy and security by providing screening, landscaping or by other means. - e.
-ENERGY STAR exhaust fans shall be installed in bathrooms. - f.
-Exterior shading or glare control is recommended for south facing windows.
+Window at ground floor units shall have physical separation, screening, landscaping, or some type of physical barrier that aims to provide privacy and security from adjacent publicly accessible areas.